 See Automobile Sales People for rates for people who are employed principally in selling or leasing automobiles.

 For 2003 and later years, if the employee uses the automobile primarily (at least 50%) for business purposes, the operating cost benefit may be calculated as 50% of the standby charge, less any reimbursements.

 Operating Cost Benefit Example

-The automobile was used more than 50% for business purposes, so the
+charge example where the automobile was used more than 50% for business purposes, the

 alternate calculation available, based on a calculated standby